“I predict the Internet will soon go spectacularly supernova and in 1996 catastrophically collapse.”

 A Job Created In One Industry, Does Not Replace a Job Lost In Another…

-- Believe the invisible hand of the market fixes all, and...
+- Believe (or at least hope) the invisible hand of the market will fix all, and…

 But that's not how reality works.

-But, what about individuals who become unemployed and lose their entire income?
-What about those who lose their homes, or cash in their children's education fund just to survive?
+At the end of the day, thousands or more will become unemployed and lose their entire income?
+They'll lose their homes, or cash in their children's education fund just to survive?

 Where is their balance?